sunnatTuychiyev/Mazzaly_backend/README.md

 `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` variables (and optionally
 `EMAIL_HOST`, `EMAIL_PORT`, `EMAIL_USE_TLS`) in your `.env` file.
 When these
 variables are provided, the app will use Django's SMTP backend.
+Set `TELEGRAM_BOT_TOKEN` if you plan to authenticate users via a Telegram Mini App.

 Environment variables can be configured using a `.env` file.
 See `.env.example` for the available keys.